Coalición Floresta Logo Coalición Floresta Search Buscar

 The sanction and the effective cost of the works shall be included in the billing of municipal taxes.

-In case of recidivism, it shall be punished with a sanction equivalent to one monthly base salary of the auxiliary 1 defined in Article 2 of Law 7337, of May 5, 1993.
+In case of recidivism, it shall be punished with a sanction equivalent to one monthly base salary of auxiliary 1 defined in Article 2 of Law 7337, of May 5, 1993.

 17